kul-amr/london_underground/README.md

 # london_underground

-I had worked with relational and no-sql data in past but not the graph data.
+I had worked with relational and key-value no-sql data in past but not the graph data.
 I wanted to learn/explore about how to use/serve graph data.
 So I started to exlpore a bit about Neo4j graph database and Cypher query language.

 Here I have created a backend with Python (flask-restplus) querying Neo4j garph database with Cypher queries.
 I have used london undergrounds